-to disregard them in order not to introduce any subjectivity into the analysis, and the results are considered as an overestimation of the blocking size.
+troduce any subjectivity into the analysis, and the results are considered as an overestimation of the blocking size.

-The MM mean size in HIST is $9.1 \cdot 10^6$ km2, very close to the value obtained for ERA5 (Table S4).
-As expected from Figure 2 (j-m), the future blocking size is comparable to the recent-past blocking size.
-Actually, the MM mean size decreases by $0.3 \cdot 10^6 \text{ km}^2$ (i.e. about 3%) during SSP2 and SSP5, although not in a statistically significant way.
-We also analyse the blocking size results in relation to the center intensity.
-We find a linear relation between size of blocking events and intensity of blocking centers (Figure 6, left).
+The MM mean size in HIST is 9.1×10^6 km2, very close to the value obtained for ERA5 (Table S4).
+As expected from Fig. 2j-m, the future blocking size is comparable to the recent-past blocking size.
+Actually, the MM mean size decreases by 0.3×10^6 km2 (i.e. about 3%) during SSP2 and SSP5, although not in a statistically significant way.
+We also analyse the blocking size results in relation to the centre intensity.
+We find a linear relation between size of blocking events and intensity of blocking centres (Fig. 6a).
 The correlation is significant and higher than 0.7 during HIST and SSP2.
 The linear relation is in agreement with Barriopedro et al. (2010).
 Again, our results are in line with previous studies that followed a different approach for the blocking detection, based on the use of blocking indexes instead of the WTD.
-Moreover, Figure 6 (right) and Figure S5 show that blocking size is characterised by a normal distribution (e.g. Whiteman, 1982; Barriopedro et al., 2006).
+Moreover, Figs. 6b and S5 show that blocking size is characterized by a normal distribution (e.g. Whiteman, 1982; Barriopedro et al., 2006).
+This is valid in all periods.
+In particular, the MM means of blocking area during SSP2 and SSP5 are very similar and close to the MM mean of the past blocking area.